 Chalets in Hakuba

 102 Rooms & Suites

-The Japanese Alps are located on the main island, just a short distance on a bullet-train from Tokyo.
+The Japanese Alps are located on the main island, just a short distance on the Hokuriku Shinkansen Line (bullet train) from Tokyo.
 Once ensconced in this mountainous terrain, where rugged peaks tower over 3,000 metres, skiing intuition leads you to the Hakuba valley where even the valley floor is blessed with an average annual snowfall of over 12 metres per annum.